-(a) we consider the recipient to be bound to legislation similar to the APPs and we have a contractual mechanism with them to enforce your rights; or
+(a) we consider the recipient to be bound to legislation similar to the Privacy Act and we have a contractual mechanism with them to enforce your rights; or

-(b) we have an enforceable contractual arrangement with the overseas recipient that requires the recipient to handle your personal information in accordance with the APPs.
+(b) we have an enforceable contractual arrangement with the overseas recipient that requires the recipient to handle your personal information in accordance with the Privacy Act.

 When you visit the Site the server may attach a "cookie" to your computer's memory.
 A “cookie” assists us to store information on how visitors to the Website use it and the pages that may be of most interest.
 This information may be used by CoreLogic (including by or on behalf of our third party commercial partners) to provide users of your computer with information that we think may interest the users of your computer.

 - determine whether you have previously accessed our Websites

 - store user preferences, identify the pages you have accessed, your IP address and the date, time, login location and duration of your visit

 - improve the performance of the Website.
 For instance, they help pages load quicker